 The Clinical Assessment and Interventions Cluster offers training in evaluation, assessment, and treatment appropriate to a wide variety of clinical situations.
-The cluster's clinical settings, based at Langley Porter Psychiatric Institute (LPPI), include the Adult Psychiatry Clinic, the Adult Inpatient Program, the Moffitt-Long Emergency Department, Child and Adolescent Psychiatry Clinics, and rotations associated with funded clinical trials associated with the research tracks in the cluster that periodically become available.
+The cluster's clinical settings, based at the Nancy Friend Pritzker Psychiatry Building and Langley Porter Psychiatric Institute (LPPI), include the Adult Psychiatry Clinic, the Adult Inpatient Program, , Child and Adolescent Psychiatry Clinics, and rotations associated with funded clinical trials associated with the research tracks in the cluster that periodically become available.
 The relative emphasis among these rotations is affected by which of two tracks the Fellow applies to work in: Adult or Child.